Helen20S/me/week3/readme.md

 Well, tried to work with exercises 1-4 for week 3.
 I will need to go back and refresh on all the activities.
 290620 ran tests on exercise 4.
 Not sure of exercise 2.
 I ran mini tests and ran the file but it says "You got it!"
 I think I totally missed something.
 Still looking but quick class will start at 4pm today.
 Learnt: that keyboard shortcuts are a lot faster to use when implementing data.
 Notes: copy of what range does, do a while loop, exercise 1.
-Returns a range object for 1st excercise.
+Returns a range object for 1st exercise.
 The rest of the exercises in exercise 1 is in simple format.
 RANGE (10) FUNCTION GIVES YOU VALUES FROM 0, 9.
 TO DO A RANGE: range(0, 10). x = range(10). x.next(). x.next. for i in range(10).
 ...
 TAB INWARDS THEN TYPE :  print(i); ...;